Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from

-If they don’t have barriers to break through and better themselves by doing so, then they’re not really going to feel engaged with the game.
+If they aren’t challenged and improving, they’re not really going to feel engaged with the game.

-If they’re too good and they’re losing interest, upgrade the racquet size to the next age range and let them get used to that for a bit.
+If they’re too good and starting to lose interest, upgrading their racket size to the next age range might be the key to reengaging.

-At the end of the day, talking with your child about where they are at with their tennis journey is also a good idea.
+At the end of the day, talking with your child about where they are with their tennis journey is also a good idea.

 This will give you a better idea of what they’re expecting out of the game, where their challenges are, and it all leads to insight into their gear.

 Time for Your Kid to Decimate Junior Tennis

-There’s a lot to learn, and kids can get frustrated rather easily.
+There’s a lot to learn and kids can get frustrated rather easily.
 Tennis is a technical sport that requires time and patience to get the hang of it.

-It’s extremely important to have the right tennis racquet for the job, so that you can be assured that your child won’t get as upset or angry and quit the game.
+It’s extremely important to have the right junior tennis racket for the job so that you can be assured that your child has the necessary tools to be successful on court.